 History of Colchester Jazz Club

-The Colchester Jazz Club meet every Sunday evening, as it has done since the club was formed in 1956.
-To celebrate New Orleans and Traditional Jazz.
-It's home for 26 years, until the 17th March 2013, was the Hawthorne Suite at Stanway Rovers Football Club.
+Colchester Jazz Club meet every Sunday evening to celebrate New Orleans and Traditional Jazz, and has done since the club was formed in 1956.
+It's home for 26 years, until 17th March 2013, was the Hawthorne Suite at Stanway Rovers Football Club.
 Since then it has been Marks Tey Parish Hall, Old London Road, Marks Tey, Colchester, CO6 1EJ.
 Just off the A12 at junction 25.

 During the years the Jazz Club have enjoyed many parties to celebrate Christmases, Club Birthdays, New Years Eve and any other excuse for a party: Trips on the Norfolk Broads aboard a paddle steamer, taken members to cruise on the Thames, visited other Jazz Clubs.
 Our members are now actively looking forward to the next 50 years.